sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/03-basic-knowledge-solution.md

 }
 ```

 ### Question 9.
-Calculate your 10th percentage and print Pass or Fail if marks are more than 70 then print Pass else print Fail
+Calculate your 10th percentage and print Pass or Fail.
+If marks are more than 70 then print Pass else print Fail

 ```
 let marks = 880;